 Samantha Riley is in her fourth year of the PhD in Composition and Rhetoric program here at the University of New Hampshire.
 Her research interests include embodied rhetoric and visual literacies.
 Samantha has been studying the literacy practices of student-athletes in order to understand how meaning can be created and conveyed through the use of the body.

-Leanna Lostoski is a fourth-year Literature Ph.D. student and Teaching Assistant in UNH's Department of English.
+Leanna Lostoski-Ho is a fifth-year Literature Ph.D. candidate in UNH's Department of English.
 Her primary research areas are Modernist literature and Ecocriticism, and her work focuses on representations of the environment, temporality, and humanity's relationship with the nonhuman world in early 20th century texts.
 She would say her favorite author is Virginia Woolf, and she has published an article on Woolf titled “‘Imaginations of the Strangest Kind’: The Vital Materialism of Virginia Woolf” in the Journal of the Midwest Modern Language Society.
+She is currently working on her dissertation, which will focus on representations of the environment in Modernist literature.
 When not working on her scholarship or teaching, Leanna likes to hike or ski depending on the season as well as tour New England's finest breweries.